jason-lequyer/Noise2Fast/README.md

 ```
 Replacing "masterdirectoryname" with the full path to the directory that contains N2F.py, and replacing "noisyfolder" with the name of the folder containing images you want denoised.
 Results will be saved to the directory '<noisyolder>_N2F'.
 Issues may arise if using an image format that is not supported by the tifffile python package, to fix these issues you can open your images in ImageJ and re-save them as .tif (even if they were already .tif, this will convert them to ImageJ .tif).

-If you are using very low signal microscopy images N2F may output featureless rectangles, lowering the learning rate may fix this (i.e. open the script 'N2F.py' in notepad and CTRL+F search for lr=, then change the value after the equals sign to e.g. 0.00001).

 # Using Noise2Fast on your colour images, stacks and hyperstacks

 To run on anything other than 2D grayscale images, use N2F_4D.py.
 This supports an arbitrary number of dimensions, as long as the last two dimensions are x and y.
 For example, here we use it on a 16x6x2x250x250 (tzcxy) image: